 Posted by· June 11, 2021 11:38 AM

 Posted by· May 22, 2021 10:26 AM

 The ARCH program includes elements surfaced by a Returning Citizens Working Group that was convened in 2016 by the Columbus Catholic Diocese Office for Social Concerns and Vincentian Ohio Action Network, which included prison ministers, formerly incarcerated leaders, and community partners actively meeting to address reentry needs.
 The ARCH program was formally launched in Winter 2017 with the sponsorship of the Catholic Diocese Office for Social Concerns and St. Vincent de Paul, via the Vincentian Ohio Action Network, with seed funding provided by The Catholic Foundation.
-ARCH also receives funding from Franklin County Board of Commissioners Justice Policy and Programs and collaborates with many other networks and groups in the community, including All in Community, a reentry program from the West Ohio Conference of the United Methodist Church and various other interfaith and community-based reentry projects.
+ARCH also receives funding from Franklin County Board of Commissioners Justice Policy and Programs, Ohio Department of Mental Health and Addiction Services (OhioMHAS), and collaborates with many other networks and groups in the community, including All in Community, Central Ohio Restored Citizens' Collaborative, Ohio Means Jobs and various other interfaith and community-based reentry projects.

 Upcoming Reentry Events

 BUILDING BRIDGES of Opportunity | Tuesday Talks with the ODRC